Presque Isle Park

 Winter parking ban: Effective Nov.
 1 the road around Presque Isle Park is closed for the season.
 (Non-motorized traffic is welcome.)

-Peter White Drive is closed to motorized traffic each year starting mid-to-late March (weather dependent) from 8 PM to 8 AM daily until May 15th or until the spotted salamander migration is completed.
+Peter White Drive is closed to motorized traffic each year starting mid-March from 8 PM to 8 AM daily until mid-May (weather dependent).